codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 .. php:method:: getMetadata(string $key)

     :param string $key: Cache item name
-    :returns: Metadata for the cached item
+    :returns: Metadata for the cached item with at least the "expires" key for absolute epoch expiry, ``null`` for missing items.
-    :rtype: mixed
+    :rtype: array|null

     This method will return detailed information on a specific item in the cache.